Principal Investigator

 Current Opportunities in the Lab

 Dr. Berger is currently accepting trainees at the Masters, PhD, and Postdoctoral level.
-Please contact Dr. Berger with your CV and a short letter outlining your research interests.
+For inquiries regarding the Berger laboratory, please contact laboratory coordinator Dr. Harvey Wu.

 Recent publications